 Contains: Whole grain truths, riveting projection and funny sheep jokes.
 Mindlessly discretionary, self-centered and often annoying, our Rocky Mountain stories are certain to tickle the sedentary, and amaze the gullible.
 For further adventures in fish emersion and elite slipshod hooey see the large, fuzzy-hatted man at the door.
 Leave all backpacks, weapons and livestock with him.

-Disclaimer: Reading may cause dizziness at altitudes above 60 feet.
-It’s easy enough to argue with facts but almost impossible to argue with nonsense.
 Sorry, weekend editions no longer come with funny papers and Full Irish Breakfast.

 No cigars before eleven please.

 This website has evolved from the comedic newspaper without the printing bill, the dirty ink and the days of distributing to six mountain counties.
 Now we be circulating the globe with a click of a mouse!
 Why just the other day we received an email from a man in Shanghai wanting to borrow a cup of noodles.
 Back in May a woman in Bilbao sent us a humorous Basque Valentine.